-School and Youth Group Tours of the Titan Missile Museum are offered free of charge on a space-available basis to public, private, and charter schools, as well as to youth organizations such as the Scouts, Civil Air Patrol, and Boys and Girls Clubs, on a space available basis and by reservation.
+School and Youth Group Tours of the Titan Missile Museum are offered free of charge on a space-available basis and by reservation to public, private, and charter schools, as well as to youth organizations such as the Scouts, Civil Air Patrol, and Boys and Girls Clubs.
 These tours are limited to groups of 25 students and chaperones at a time.
 The museum cannot accommodate groups larger than 50.
 Plan your tours as far in advance as possible as the availability of these tours is limited and they fill up fast.
 These tours are not available in the month of March.

 The tours and activities are appropriate for grades 5-12.
 The content is not suitable for younger audiences.
 The School/Youth Group Tour program consists of a one-hour guided tour of the missile site and a 30-minute classroom session (when Education Docents are available).
 In the classroom, students learn some of the principles of rocket flight by observing demonstrations involving chemical and hypergolic reactions and utilizing the museum’s “whoosh tube” and “rocket sled.”

 We also offer several pre-visit activities, varying in approach and complexity, to assist teachers and students in preparing for their visit.
-These activities can be downloaded from the Teaching Titan II page.
 The entire program generally lasts 90 minutes.
 The tours can only accommodate 25 students and chaperones at a time, so groups that are larger than 25 may be divided over two or more days, depending on their size.

 The School/Youth Group Tour Program strives to provide an innovative, thought-provoking, and challenging student experience that complements the Arizona history and science curricula, promotes critical thinking, and stimulates language and reading skills.
-For more information, or to make your reservation, contact the Titan Missile Museum at email@example.com.
+For more information, or to make your reservation, email us at email@example.com.